mamorosdev/javase8-examples/README.md

 # javase8-examples

 Java SE 8 examples of new features.
-Lambdas, Streams, Dates...
+Lambda functions, Streams, Dates...

-### com/javaintro
+### java8intro
-Sort a list of people by name without and with Java 8 Lambdas.
+Examples to prove that common collection operations are very easy with Java 8.

 ### optional
-A better way to manage NullPointerExceptions.
+A better way to manage NullPointerException avaliable with Java 8.